wss-support/onboarding-training/Java/Maven/simple-pom-2/README.md

 ## What are the results?
 * Review the pom.xml.
 How many dependencies are there?
-* Review the project created by the UA in WS UI.
+* Review the project created by the UA in Mend UI.
 How many dependencies are there?
+Why there is a difference in the number of the dependencies in pom.xml and in the number of the dependencies in Mend UI?
 * Are there any vulnerabilities?
-How do you fix them?
+* Remediate dependency ## netty-codec-4.1.45.Final.jar.
+Top Fix suggests to upgrade it to ## netty-codec-4.1.48.Final.jar